How to Get From DFW Airport to AT&T Stadium World Cup 2026

 FIFA and local organizers plan dedicated event shuttles connecting DFW Airport terminals directly to AT&T Stadium on match days, operating every 15–20 minutes from 4 hours before kickoff.

-These express buses will utilize the DFW Remote South Parking area as a staging ground, offering direct service without intermediate stops.
+These express buses will use the DFW Remote South Parking area as a staging ground, offering direct service without intermediate stops.
 Schedules will align with major international arrival waves, particularly for afternoon and evening fixtures.
 While pricing remains unannounced as of March 2026, similar FIFA tournaments typically charge $15–$25 for round-trip airport shuttle service.
 Look for FIFA signage in the arrivals hall and Transportation Plazas.
 The shuttle route likely travels via Highway 360 to avoid Interstate 30 congestion, terminating at the stadium’s south plaza near the World Cup fan zone.

 Should I rent a car at DFW Airport to drive to AT&T Stadium?